Where are the Euro banknote bridges?

 The yellow €200 is pretty nice up close and does its job perfectly well … of being a bridge!
 On the other side of the housing estate about 200 metres away to the left is a parallel little stream with the remaining three bridges – the €10, €50 and €500 bank notes.
 All six Euro banknote bridges are all actually very similar in design, adorned with black vertical railings – four designed to take cars and the two most expensive note bridges (the €200 and €500) designed for pedestrians and cyclists only.
 When I was there in May 2018 the 7-year old housing estate was still being developed so I wasn’t able to cross over the pink €500 bridge due to building works.

-So I’m glad I left the city centre to explore another part of Rotterdam as seeking out the Euro banknote bridges gave me a reason to go to Spijkenesse.
+So I’m glad I left the city centre to explore another part of Rotterdam.
+Seeking out the Euro banknote bridges gave me a reason to go to Spijkenesse.
 Ultimately though what I visted was just a housing estate out in the suburbs with bridges that have been clad in an exterior moulding to replicate the Euro banknotes.
 Apparently the residents – although bemused at first – are fairly chilled about them now as it’s certainly not on the tourist trail.
 Was I the only tourist there that hour?
 Yes.
 Do many tourists go there to visit?
 No. Would I recommend you visit the bridges too?
 Mmmm possibly not, but having read an article on them I was strangely drawn to see what they looked like.
 Also if anybody ever asks me where the bridges are I know where to point them in the right direction 🙂